Deer

 Farmer and landowner controlled hunt validation

-Farmers and landowners (or an immediate relative) may be eligible to receive a controlled deer hunt validation for one controlled deer hunt season if they meet one of the following criteria:
+Farmers and landowners (or an immediate relative) may be eligible to receive a controlled deer hunt validation for 1 controlled deer hunt season if they meet one of the following criteria:

 • they own a parcel of 20 hectares (50 acres) or more of land in a WMU with a controlled hunt

-• their occupation is farming and they have an Ontario Ministry of Agriculture, Food and Rural Affairs Farm Business Registration Number (or letter of exemption from the Farm Organization Accreditation Tribunal) in a WMU with a controlled hunt
+• their occupation is farming and they have an Ontario Ministry of Agriculture, Food and Agribusiness Farm Business Registration Number (or letter of exemption from the Farm Organization Accreditation Tribunal) in a WMU with a controlled hunt

 • they are the owner or the sole designated representative (president, vice-president, treasurer or secretary) of a company which owns a parcel of land of 20 hectares (50 acres) or more in the WMU with a controlled deer hunt

-Farmers and landowners who meet the eligibility criteria may submit one application for a controlled deer hunt validation by completing an attestation statement online or in-person at a participating ServiceOntario or licence issuer.
-An immediate relative of the farmer or landowner meeting the above criteria also qualifies to receive a controlled deer hunt validation tag.
-During the application process the farmer or landowner will indicate if they wish to add any immediate relatives, the farmer or landowner will require the outdoors card number of the relative and the relationship to them in order to complete the process.
-An immediate relative is a person's grandparent, parent, spouse, child, step-child, sibling, or grandchild (including equivalent step-family relationships).
+Farmers and landowners who meet the eligibility criteria may apply for a controlled deer hunt validation by completing an attestation statement online or in person at a participating ServiceOntario or licence issuer.
+An eligible farmer or landowner meeting the above criteria also qualifies to receive a controlled deer hunt validation for one or more immediate relatives.
+During the application process, the farmer or landowner will indicate if they wish to add any immediate relatives.
+A separate application can be made if the immediate relative wants a validation for a different controlled deer hunt season than the farmer or landowner (must be within the same WMU).
+The farmer or landowner will require the Outdoors Card number of their immediate relative.
+An immediate relative is a person’s grandparent, parent, spouse, sibling, child, step-child or grandchild (including equivalent step-family relationships).

 Note: You must have a valid Outdoors Card and a valid deer licence or farmer’s deer licence before your controlled deer hunt validation will appear on your licence summary.